holoviz-dev/blog/posts/panel_live_server/index.md

 - **Source code:** <https://github.com/panel-extensions/panel-live-server> Open-source development, issue tracking, and contribution guidelines.

 Panel Live Server is actively evolving.
 If you are experimenting with MCP integrations, interactive dashboards, or AI-assisted visualization workflows, we encourage you to try it and share your feedback on [Discourse](https://discourse.holoviz.org) or [Discord](https://discord.gg/UXdtYyGVQX).
 We would love to hear how you are using it and what you would like to see next.

+A special shoutout to [Marc Skov Madsen](https://github.com/MarcSkovMadsen) for the initial version of this project at [holoviz-mcp](https://github.com/MarcSkovMadsen/holoviz-mcp), which laid the foundation for Panel Live Server.